Welcome to our review of Addiction Raw Alternative Dog Food.

 Secondary Ingredients

-The three ingredients immediately following the primary ingredients are highlighted as the secondary ingredients in this Addiction Raw Alternative Dry Dog Food Review.
+The three ingredients immediately following the primary ingredients are highlighted as the secondary ingredients in this review of Addiction Raw Alternative Dog Food.

 → Flaxseed is a natural source of omega-3 and omega-6 fatty acids that help keep skin healthy, make coats shiny, and reduce inflammation in dogs.